Our Partner – Ndabibi Environmental Conservation Centre (NECC)

 The communities of rural Kenya however, lag far behind.
 The focus of Earth Wind Fire and Water centers on the communities northwest of Nairobi that are served by Ndabibi Environmental Conservation Centre.

 Bill and Vivian Gast engaged in the formation of NECC following a 2004 visit to their niece Gabriella Wagner, then a Peace Corps volunteer in Naivasha, Kenya.
-Intrigued by the vision and energy of Josphat Macharia, her counterpart and mentor, they originally underwrote the construction of the social hall.
+Intrigued by Josphat’s vision and energy, Viv and Bill originally underwrote NECC’s start-up costs.
 They have since been instrumental, partnering with many generous donors, in completing critical infrastructure projects.
 They also encourage support of the Youth Training Programme and Water Freindly Farmers, a programme to retrain adult famers.

 NECC was officially opened August 2005 in a ceremony in its compound attended by villagers, local dignitaries, landowners and environmentalists from the region.
 The vision of Josphat Macharia, the Centre’s founder and director, keys on the principles of education, poverty reduction and self-help.
 Josphat’s goal is to teach families and communities environmentally sound practices for preserving their land and resources, supporting and feeding themselves, and keeping their children in school.
 A zero waste strategy follows best practices in sustainable agriculture, agroforestry, animal husbandry, water harvesting and conservation, bio-gas production and collection, and recycling of all organic material.
 Affordable activities, local innovations and the ideal to “think globally – act locally” are promoted.
 Interaction and cooperation between otherwise unfriendly tribes is encouraged.